yusen-luan/tp/docs/DeveloperGuide.md

 - Supports bulk marking attendance for all students using `all` keyword
 - Takes week number and attendance status as parameters
 - Status must be specified after the week parameter
+- Supports unmarking attendance (removing records) with `unmark` status
-- Creates updated `Person` objects with new attendance records
+- Creates updated `Person` objects with modified attendance records

+The `AttendanceRecord` class:
+- Stores attendance using a `Map<Week, AttendanceStatus>` structure
+- Unmarked weeks are absent from the map (no entry = unmarked state)
+- `markAttendance()` adds or updates an entry in the map
+- `unmarkAttendance()` removes an entry from the map

 The `PersonCard` UI component:
 - Displays attendance visually in the student list using a grid of 13 rectangles (16x16 pixels each with rounded edges)